ZationServer/zation-service-nodemailer/README.md

 });
 ```
 In this example code, each worker of the zation server will create the defined transporter in the start process.
-After the launch, the transporter can be accessed by using a Bag or RequestBag.
+After the launch, the transporter can be accessed by using the Bag.
 If something goes wrong by creating the transporter, the server won't start or notify you with a log it depends on your configuration of the server.

 ### Access
-For access to your transporters, you can use one of these new functionalities that will be added to the Bag class.
+To access your transporters, you can use one of these new functionalities that will be added to the Bag class.
-Notice that this service also adds the typescript definitions and
+Notice that this service also adds the typescript definitions.
-that you can use these methods even on the RequestBag class because the RequestBag is extending the Bag.
 The new functionalities:

 * `getNodeMailer` (`Function (instanceName?: string) => Promise<Transporter>`) - This function returns the transporter instance, if it exists otherwise, it will throw a ServiceNotFoundError error.